Cilantro Lime Grilled Chicken Thighs

 I like using this marinade for any poultry, but it works really well for pork chops, steaks and even fish.

-Combine the chicken with the marinade in a large bowl.
-You can grill it immediately, but if you can let it marinate for at let 30 minutes to an hour, it will taste even better.
+You can grill it immediately, but if you can let it marinate for at least 30 minutes to an hour, it will taste even better.
 For the best results, let it marinate overnight in the refrigerator.

 Print